 We identified two unadjusted audit differences arising from the audit that breached our reporting threshold.
-A significant number of adjustments were processed as part of the audit.
-31 processed adjustments, along with two unadjusted audit differences arising from the audit.
-Appendix F identifies 31 adjustments that were processed as part of the audit, including eight that impacted the AST financial statements.
+Subject to the finalisation of our audit procedures, 30 adjustments were processed as part of the audit, including eight that impacted the AST financial statements.
+Each adjustment is outlined in Appendix F.